hyahong/oatuh/README.md

 If X, ignore even if the body can be written/read when sending/receiving.
 For example, if the method is GET, even if the body is allocated, it is not sent.

+This is an example of GET, POST method.

 ### GET

 ```c